Mortimer333/Validate/README.md

 ## Schema

 Schema is predefined structure of data you want to validate.
-It helps if recive multiple, nested variables in your API and don't wanna create hundreds of ifs to validate them.
+It helps if you recive multiple, nested variables in your API and don't wanna create hundreds of ifs to validate them.

 Structure is divided into _indexed variables_ and _loose ones_.
 The indexed are validated first and you can set them in check->indexes (as shown above).
 You can assign them names (for geting clearer errors) and types.
 Available types :
  - int